 UPCOMING CONCERTS 2019

-The Center for New Music, San Francisco, CA presents Neil, Kathleen Supové and Jennifer Choi in a concert of Neil’s music, including the premiere of Journey’s End for piano and computer.
+The Center for New Music, San Francisco, CA presents Neil with pianist Kathleen Supové in a concert of Neil’s music, including the premiere of Journey’s End for piano and computer.

-Roulette, Brooklyn, NY presents a concert of Neil’s recent work, including the New York City premiere of Journey’s End for piano and computer, along with Messages, Declaration, and Deal With The Devil.
-With Kathleen Supové, piano; Jennifer Choi, violin; Mellissa Hughes, soprano; Tomás Cruz, tenor; Bill Solomon, percussion; Julia Bengtsson, choreography; Steve Brodner, visuals.
+Roulette, Brooklyn, NY presents a concert of Neil’s recent work, including the New York City premiere of Journey’s End for piano and computer, along with Messages, Mirages, Declaration, and Deal With The Devil.
+With Kathleen Supové, piano; Jennifer Choi, violin; Megan Schubert & Tomás Cruz, vocalists; Bill Solomon, percussion; Julia Bengtsson & Marucio Vera, dancers; Steve Brodner, visuals.

 Cello Ex Machina @ National Sawdust